 El Salvador is a country in Central America that has been primarily dependent on coffee exports for running its economy.
-Though, the country is now diversifying its trading activities by identifying new sectors.
-The combined value of the country’s imports and exports equal 68% of its GDP, which shows the significance of foreign trading.
+With that being said, the country is now diversifying its trading activities by identifying new trade sectors.
+The combined value of the country’s imports and exports is equal to 72% of its GDP, displaying the significance of foreign trade.
 There is no screening of foreign investments, and the domestic and foreign investors are treated equally.
 El Salvador has signed many agreements assuring open-market policies regarding funds from overseas.
+The country’s economy is expected to grow from 25.37 USD Billion in 2019 to 27.00 USD Billion in 2020.

 Employment contracts in El Salvador can be written or verbal, though using written contracts is a common practice.
 A comprehensive employment contract in writing specifies employees’ compensation, termination, and other terms.